John2143/node-rally-tools/Readme.md

 would compare the local file abc.xyz to the remote version on prod using vimdiff. (make sure that zbc.xyz has a proper rally header/metadata or this will fail).

+`rally preset grab -f [preset]` will attempt to download the metadata file for this asset.
+The `--full` argument can be given to also download the `code`, too.

 #### `rally rule`